Find Your Perfect School

 - Reputation – The program in particular and the college, in general, must be held in high regard among the academe, the industry organizations, and the community.

 - Curriculum design – The curriculum and coursework must be relevant to the 21st century, including its employment trends.
 What use is a master’s degree if it’s obsolete?
 Employers want master’s degree holders with relevant, competitive, and useful skills!

 Master’s in accounting programs are easier because there’s less focus on quantitative equations and more focus on critical thinking and analysis of problems.
 Their required credits range from 30 to 40 credits with courses like financial accounting, corporate financial reporting, and business law and obligations.
 Students with a bachelor’s degree in Accounting will find it easier to deal with the coursework.

 Many of these programs don’t require graduate standardized test scores (GRE/GMAT) and offer a non-thesis option.
 But higher thinking skills are still a must, considering that accounting is a fast-changing field.

 Graduates acquire competitive credentials to aim for higher positions, such as financial managers, investment managers, and compensation and benefits managers.
-Also, earning both a bachelor’s and master’s degrees in accounting can result in eligibility to sit for the CPA licensure examination; it has a 150-credit requirement.
+Also, earning both a bachelor’s and master’s degree in accounting can result in eligibility to sit for the CPA licensure examination; which has a 150-credit requirement.
 Graduates are also well-prepared to take accounting certifications, including certified internal auditor, certified management accountant, and certified public bookkeeper exams.